tonyredondo/debugger-mcp-server/README.md

 help general       # help, history, set, exit
 ```

-### LLM + Agent Mode (OpenRouter / OpenAI)
+### LLM + Agent Mode (OpenRouter / OpenAI / Anthropic)

-The CLI can chat with a configured LLM provider (OpenRouter or OpenAI) and (optionally) run as a tool-using agent against the currently connected server/session/dump.
+The CLI can chat with a configured LLM provider (OpenRouter, OpenAI, or Anthropic) and (optionally) run as a tool-using agent against the currently connected server/session/dump.

 Configure an API key (recommended via env var):
 ```bash